 A reliable food source is important for snakes.
 They want to live in a place where they can find plenty of small rodents to feed on.
 Debris piles of sticks or leaves are a common nesting place for rodents such as mice and rats.
 This means that snakes are likely to hang out around piles of leaves in hopes of finding their next meal.
 Snakes will hide in a pile of leaves and wait for a mouse, rat, or other rodent to scurry by.

 Finding a snake, or multiple snakes, at your home can be a startling experience.
-If you have discovered snakes on your property do not attempt to kill it.
+If you have discovered snakes on your property do not attempt to kill them.
+Attempting to remove or kill snakes can lead to injury and other risks.
 Contact the professionals at Clegg’s Pest control.
-Our wildlife removal experts will be happy to remove any snakes that have found their way into your yard, or into your home.
+Our wildlife removal experts will be happy to remove any snakes that have found their way into your yard or home.
 Not only will we remove any snakes currently on the property, we will also make recommendations that will prevent snakes from being attracted to your home.
-Give us a call or fill out the online contact form below to get started.
-Call before 3pm for Prompt and Efficient Service.
+Give us a call or contact us online to schedule a free inspection!